JoshuaEnglish/pyxmlcheck/doc/overview.rst

 * Spaces around an element's text is ignored.
 This means <x>a</a> and <x> a </x> are considered the same element and validate the same.

-Currently, :class:`xcheck` objects do not deal with namespaces.
+Currently, :class:`XCheck` objects do not deal with namespaces.

 :class:`XCheck` objects are called directly to check data. ::